Qualities of a Good Parent

 Matthew 19:13-14 says Then some children were brought to Him so that He might lay His hands on them and pray; and the disciples rebuked them.
 But Jesus said, “Let the children alone, and do not hinder them from coming to Me; for the kingdom of heaven belongs to such as these.”

 A good parent allows his/her children to relate with Jesus Christ.
 A good parent will not hinder his/her child from having a relationship with the Creator of the Universe.
-A good parent will desire for his/her child to go to church and fellowship with Bible believing Christians.
+A good parent will explain the Gospel to his/her child.
+A good parent will desire for his/her child to fellowship with Bible believing Christians.

 One of the most important duties of a parent is to point a child to focus on Jesus Christ and to enable the child to one day make a personal decision to accept Jesus Christ as Lord & Saviour.